Empowering youth to grow themselves and Good Food

 What is SOYL?

-SOYL is a 7 week summer leadership and employment program offered by Fresh Roots at the Vancouver Technical and David Thompson Secondary school farms.
-The program empowers secondary students to cultivate and steward ½ acre schoolyard farms for learning, community building and growing Good Food for All.
-Through their time with SOYL, youth develop skills in growing, cooking and selling food, as well as a greater connection to themselves, their community, and the Vancouver food system.
+SOYL is a 7-week summer leadership and empowerment program offered by Fresh Roots at the Vancouver Technical and David Thompson Secondary school farms.
+The program empowers secondary students to cultivate and steward ½-acre schoolyard farms for learning, community building and growing Good Food for All.
+Through their time with SOYL, youth develop skills in growing, cooking, and selling food, as well as a greater connection to themselves, their community, and the Vancouver food system.
 Youth also receive a stipend, community service hours, and can receive VSB credit for their contributions.

 What happens at SOYL?

 Throughout the summer, youth are learning and leading on the Fresh Roots farms.
 They’re growing, cooking, and selling, meeting friends, and exploring the food system.
 Youth:

 “Doing SOYL, I wake up excited every single morning, excited about all the new amazing things I’m going to be learning, about the amazing people I’m being surrounded with.
 For so long I was like ‘Another day, another drag,’ but now I’m like, ‘Let’s do this!’” — SOYL 2016 Crew Member

 As part of fostering ongoing opportunities for youth leadership, previous SOYL Crew can apply to return as SOYL Mentors.
 Mentors take on additional responsibilities on the farms, support incoming youth and continue growing their skills as leaders, farmers and role models in the community.

 This season, we will empower at least five SOYL Mentors.
 Mentors must attend an extra week of training before SOYL begins.
 They also attend extra programming on Fridays and/or Saturdays.
 In recognition of their additional time and responsibilities, mentors earn a stipend of $1100 for the summer.
 If you are interested in becoming a SOYL Mentor, please email email@example.com to access the application form.